-This camp brings together many of my passions in life – the Dharma, Qigong, nature and community!
+This camp brings together many of my passions in life – the Dharma, embodied awakening and good company!
 I have been involved in Dharma practice since 1985 and began studying Qigong with Master Zhixing Wang in 1989 and begun teaching in 1994.
-I offer retreats at Gaia House and Bala Brook in Devon, as well as ongoing Qigong groups in Devon and Hampshire.
-I am also an experienced bodyworker with a Craniosacral Therapist practice in Devon.
+I offer retreats and workshops in Devon as well as classes online.

 Since first encountering Buddha-dharma and meditation, while travelling in Asia in 1989, I have devoted my life to practising, studying and serving the dharma full time, and have been leading insight meditation retreats in the UK and world wide since 1993.
 I also lead various courses combining meditation and silence with being in nature, and find this to be a wonderful combination.
 This camp combines these with our sharing and living together and offers many rich possibilities.

 I first came across Insight Meditation in India in 1993 and started teaching in 2006.
 Currently I support those on personal retreat in Gaia House.
 One of my passions is exploring how wisdom teachings can foster appropriate responses to the challenges of our time.
 I co-initiated the Dharma Action Network for Climate Engagement (DANCE).
 Having the privilege of being involved in different expressions of dharma I delight in their mutual enrichment and cross-fertilisation.
 I am particularly interested in the community aspect of the BDS camp; the beauty, the challenges and the rich soil it provides for our individual and collective maturing.